fsfe/reuse-docs/site/content/page.md

 how to work together on some of the future challenges we've identified.

+Fork us on <http://git.fsfe.org/FSFE/reuse-web> and send us your pull requests for changes you'd like to see!

-To get in touch with us, just shoot a mail to contact@fsfe.org and we'll get back to you right away!
+To get in touch with us, just shoot a mail to <contact@fsfe.org> and we'll get back to you right away!
 You can also look at our <a href="https://fsfe.org/contact/">contact information for FSFE</a> for some other ways in which to reach out to us.

 If you want to reach a human right away, or send encrypted e-mail (GnuPG